Free I.H: This Is Not the One You've Been Waiting For: Reception

-On the review aggregator website Metacritic, Free I.H: This Is Not the One You've Been Waiting For has a score of 82 out of 100 based on 7 reviews, indicating "universal acclaim".
-With Ian Cohen of Stereogum calling it "one of 2020’s most brash, defiant, and flat-out righteous projects", and Francesca Rose of Exclaim! claiming "Free I.H: This Is Not the One You've Been Waiting For shows how making music can be cathartic for an artist" while giving the album an 8/10.
+On the review aggregator website Metacritic, Free I.H has a score of 82 out of 100 based on 7 reviews, indicating "universal acclaim".
+Ian Cohen of Stereogum called it "one of 2020’s most brash, defiant, and flat-out righteous projects", and Francesca Rose of Exclaim! wrote that Free I.H "shows how making music can be cathartic for an artist" while giving the album an 8/10.
 Juan Edgardo Rodriguez of No Ripcord also gave the album an 8/10, calling the mood of the album "rowdy and playful".
-Arielle Gordon of Pitchfork gave the album a 7.6/10, claiming that while the album is shorter than the band's previous release, Kiss Yr Frenemies, it "packs in more stylistic variation and studio maneuvers".
+Arielle Gordon of Pitchfork gave the album a 7.6/10, claiming that while it is shorter than the band's previous release, Kiss Yr Frenemies, it "packs in more stylistic variation and studio maneuvers".